morrislaptop/looped/docs/installation.md

 - [Web Server Configuration](#web-server-configuration)
     - [Pretty URLs](#pretty-urls)

-<a name="installation"></a>
 ## Installation

 > {video} Laracasts provides a [free, thorough introduction to Laravel](http://laravelfromscratch.com) for newcomers to the framework.
 It's a great place to start your journey.

-<a name="server-requirements"></a>
 ### Server Requirements

 The Laravel framework has a few system requirements.
-All of these requirements are satisfied by the [Laravel Homestead](/docs/{{version}}/homestead) virtual machine, so it's highly recommended that you use Homestead as your local Laravel development environment.
+All of these requirements are satisfied by the [Laravel Homestead](/homestead) virtual machine, so it's highly recommended that you use Homestead as your local Laravel development environment.

 However, if you are not using Homestead, you will need to make sure your server meets the following requirements: